yomboprime/lithofun/README.md

 #### Min. thickness (mm) and Max. thickness (mm)

 These are the minimum and maximum thickness of the lithophane.
-The minimum corresponds to the lighter parts of the image and the maximum to the darker ones.
+The minimum corresponds to the lighter parts and the maximum to the darker ones.

 #### XY angle